Resource Efficiency

 Canon collects parts from used products for maintenance purposes.
 Parts extracted from used products and collected parts undergo disassembly, washing, cleaning, and reassembly before being reintroduced to the market as components of remanufactured products or as maintenance parts.

 Canon Giessen in Germany, Canon Virginia in the U.S., and Canon Eco Technology Park in Japan are engaged in the reuse of parts.
-The latter in particular is meeting maintenance demand after ceasing the production of machine casings by operating production lines for new and reused parts in parallel.
-By reusing some of the collected parts in the production of new parts, we can reduce the use of new resources.
+The latter in particular is meeting maintenance demand after ceasing the production of MFP main units by operating production lines for new and reused parts in parallel.
+By reusing some of the collected parts in the production of new parts, we can reduce the use of virgin resources.